unhuman/ManagerTools/README.md

 - From the `src/` directory:
   - `groovy com/unhuman/managertools/SCRIPT.groovy parameters...`
 - Cookie values are required to have these scripts function.
 Copy Value them from your browsers Development Tools / Request Headers / Cookie
+- https://github.com/unhuman/browser-cookies-copier makes it easy to copy the cookies needed by this tool

 ## Developer Setup
 ### IntelliJ must add Ivy